Bordered theory for pillowcase homology: Geometric pairing

-\end{lemma} \begin{proof} The general definition of multiplication is given by pinching an arc in the middle of the disc and considering maps $\phi$ and $\psi$ on the resulting two discs (which are connected by one point).
+is given by pinching an arc in the middle of the disc and considering maps $\phi$ and $\psi$ on the resulting two discs (which are connected by one point).
 The statement follows from this construction. \end{proof}